marios-zindilis/website-sources/books/ad-hoc-data-analysis-from-the-unix-command-line/counting-part-1-grep-and-wc/index.md

 license: CC-BY-SA-3.0
 title: Counting Part 1 - grep and wc
 first-published: 2016-11-13
+description: Counting lines and string occurrences with grep and wc
 ---

 > "90% of data analysis is counting" - John Rauser